 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The carrying amount of financial assets represent the maximum credit risk exposure, The Company has credit policies in place and the exposures to these credit risks are monitored on an ongoing basis,
+The carrying amount of financial assets represent the maximum credit risk exposure, The Company has credit policies in place and the exposures to these credit risks are monitored on an ongoing basis.

-To cater to the credit risk for balances with banks only high rated banks are accepted
+To cater to the credit risk for banks, only high rated banks are accepted.

-The Company has given security deposits to Government departments and to vendors for securing services from them and rental deposits for employee accommodations.
-Further, the Company has recognised government grant recoverable in respect of export incentives.
+The Company has given security deposits to vendors and government departments for securing services from them.
 The Company does not expect any default from these parties and accordingly the risk of default is negligible or nil.